 4. Evaluation of spill impact(s), including a description of short-term and long-term impact(s) to beneficial uses of the surface water.

 3.1.4.
-Amended Certified Spill Reports for Individual Category 1 and Category 2 Spills
+Amended Certified Spill Reports for Individual Category 1 Spills

 The Enrollee shall update or add additional information to a certified Spill Report within 90 calendar days of the spill end date by amending the report or by adding an attachment to the Spill Report in the online CIWQS Sanitary Sewer System Database.
 The Enrollee shall certify the amended report.